IRS Receipts Requirements: What You Need to Know

 Categorizing your receipts can be a pain, but when you work with Bench, we manage that for you.
 You can use us alongside of your preferred receipt storage app, and we’ll take care of your business bookkeeping by importing, reviewing, and categorizing all of your expenses every month.

 Your Bench bookkeeper ensures that your books are accurate and up to date, which means peace of mind when tax season rolls around.
-If you upgrade to our Premium plan, we’ll even take care of filing your taxes.
+If you upgrade to our Bookkeeping and Tax plan, we’ll even take care of filing your taxes.

 This post is to be used for informational purposes only and does not constitute legal, business, or tax advice.
 Each person should consult his or her own attorney, business advisor, or tax advisor with respect to matters referenced in this post.
 Bench assumes no liability for actions taken in reliance upon the information contained herein.